Rembert Weakland: Liturgical agenda

-In 1965 to 1966, Weakland served as president of the Church Music Association of America.
+In 1965 to 1966, Weakland served as president of the Church Music Association of America (CMAA).
 According to an account by Richard Schuler, a split emerged very quickly, with Weakland taking sharp exception to the "reactionary attitudes in liturgical thinking" that he said were present at the Consociato meeting.
 In interviews with the press, he expressed regret that the meeting failed to include modern music and dancing in its liturgical agenda.
 His views did not prevail within the CMAA and so his presidency did not last.

 In 2000, Weakland was a critic of the Congregation for the Doctrine of the Faith's document Dominus Iesus on religious relativism.
 One of his last major actions as archbishop was effecting a controversial renovation of the Cathedral of St. John the Evangelist.